Syagrus (beetle)

 Syagrus is a genus of leaf beetles in the subfamily Eumolpinae.
-They are known from the mainland of Africa as well as Madagascar.
+They are known from the mainland of Africa.
 They are often attracted by plants in the family Malvaceae; Syagrus rugifrons and Syagrus calcaratus are pests of cotton.
 The larvae of Syagrus calcaratus attack the roots of the plant and cause it to wilt.

-According to Brian J. Selman (1965), Syagrus is probably restricted to the mainland of Africa.
-The Syagrus species described from Madagascar may actually belong to Pheloticus.
+Many species described from Madagascar were included in Syagrus by Jan Bechyně in the 1940s to 1960s.
+These species have been transferred to the related genus Pheloticus, restricting Syagrus to the mainland of Africa.
+Many additional species of Syagrus described from mainland Africa have been transferred to other African Eumolpinae genera such as Afroeurydemus, Microsyagrus and Proliniscus.

 Species

 Species of Syagrus include the following: